October 30, 2020

 If you have good traffic to your online business and a solid product but still aren’t converting at industry standard rates, copywriting could be the ticket to higher sales and conversions.

-The bottom line: Copywriting and marketing are a team
+The bottom line: Copywriting and marketing

 While copywriting shouldn’t be your entire online strategy, it plays a huge role in converting prospects into customers.